Key Stage 5

 Entry is conditional on students meeting the following prerequisites:

-• Students must attain a Grade 6 or higher in the subjects intended to study at A Level.
+•Students must attain a Grade 6 or higher in the subjects intended to study at A Level.
 In some subjects where there are more students wishing to take a course than places available, we may demand higher level GCSE entry qualification.
+Grade 7 or above is required to study Maths or Sciences at A Level.

-• Successful interview with members of our KS5 team.
+•Successful interview with members of our Key Stage 5 team.

 All applications are reviewed and conditional offers are made subject to attainment at GCSE.
 Students who do not meet the minimum requirements will be dealt with on an individual basis.